3LISP FUNDAMENTALS

 Symbols are atomic units that represent and point to some other data.

-Under normal use, symbols in Common Lisp are case-insensitive. my-symbol and
+Under normal use, symbols in Common Lisp are case-insensitive. my-symbol and MY-SYMBOL and mY-sYmBoL are all the same.

-By calling quote or using the reader-macro ', you can return the names of
+By calling quote or using the reader-macro ', you can return the symbols, rather than evaluating and returning the values bound to the symbols.

 'my-num